-- TOEFL (Test of English as a Foreign Language) score of at least 570 in the paper-based test and at least 230 in the computer based test.
-UNBC's institutional TOEFL code is 0320.
-Applicants taking the new TOEFL exam (September 2005 and beyond) must score at least 88. - IELTS (International English Language Testing System) score of at least 6.5 in the Academic Reading and Writing Modules. - LPI (Language Proficiency Index) score of at least 5. - CAEL (Canadian Academic English Language) Assessment score of at least 70. - A final grade of 75% (B) or better in English 12 from the British Columbia secondary system.
+- TOEFL (Test of English as a Foreign Language) score of 88 or higher in the internet-based test, with not less than 20 in any of the Reading, Listening, Writing or Speaking components; or equivalent other TOEFL score.
+UNBC's institutional TOEFL code is 0320. - IELTS (International English Language Testing System) score of at least 6.5 overall, with not less than 6.0 in any of the four modules - LPI (Language Proficiency Index) score of at least 5. - Comparable results in any other internationally recognized English Language Assessment test considered as equivalent to TOEFL or IELTS. - A final grade of 2.00 (C) or better in the UNBC English Language Studies 50 Component 1 and 2, obtained prior to application for Graduate admission.